 Over the next few months, we’re introducing you to the team here at Rockinghorse children’s charity…

-Many of our supporters think that we are a large organization but in reality, we are a small team of nine staff, with four working part-time.
+Many of our supporters think that we are a large organization but in reality, we are a small team of just ten staff, with five working part-time.
 We pride ourselves on working closely with the businesses, schools, community groups, trusts and individuals who support us.

-In the third instalment of a series of blogs featuring the Rockinghorse team, meet Lucy Pond, our Charity Administrator…
+In a series of blogs featuring the Rockinghorse team, meet Lucy Pond, our Challenge Events Fundraising Manager…

 In addition to this, Lucy manages and coordinates a very special Christmas initiative called Aidan’s Christmas Dinner Project.
 Founded by Lucy and her husband Simon, the project provides families who are staying in hospital at Christmas, with a cooked festive dinner and hamper full of treats.

 Each Christmas, over 50 hampers are delivered to parents at the Royal Alexandra Children’s Hospital (the Alex) and Trevor Mann Baby Unit (TMBU) in Brighton.
 This project is very close to Lucy’s heart.

 How long has Lucy worked for Rockinghorse and why did she want to get involved?

 Lucy joined Rockinghorse in November 2018 but has been part of the Rockinghorse family for over five years through Aidan’s Christmas Dinner Project.

 She experienced the work of Rockinghorse first-hand when her son Aidan, spent three months at the Alex back in 2014.
 She explains, “It wasn’t until I was spending time in the children’s hospital with my own sick son, that I discovered how essential the work of charities like Rockinghorse is.